keboliu/SONiC/extension-to-phsical-entity-mib.md

 		raise NotImplementedError

 ## 5. Entity MIB extension test

+### 5.1 Unit test

+SNMP unit test for sensors (https://github.com/Azure/sonic-snmpagent/blob/master/tests/test_sensor.py) will be exteneded to cover all the new added MIB objects and phsical components.

+### 5.2 Community regression test

+New test cases will be added to cover the new MIB entries:

 1. Get temp sensor MIB info and cross-check with the TEMPERATURE_INFO table.
 2. Get fan MIB info and cross-check with the FAN_INFO table.